-Court policy dictates all credit awarded must be approved by the judge and adequate support documentation for credits must be scanned into Odyssey as proof of its validity.
+Court policy dictates all credit awarded must be approved by the Judge and adequate support documentation for credits must be scanned into Odyssey as proof of its validity.

 A sample of cases was tested for compliance with CCP §45.048, CCP §45.049(a), CCP §45.0491 and court policy.
+No material discrepancies were noted.